Collineation varieties of tensors: Pencils

 We note that if $\dim V_1 = 1$, a well-defined collineation variety is a single point.
 In this section, we start with the first interesting case of study, the case of pencils of matrices, that is $\dim V_1 = 2$.

-The main result of this section is \begin{theorem} Let $T \in V_1 \otimes V_2 \otimes V_3$ be a tensor.
-Let $n_i = \dim V_i$, with $n_1 = 2$ and $n_2 \leq n_3$ and let $1\leq k\leq n_2$ with the second strict inequality if $n_2=n_3$.
-Suppose $B_k^1(T)$ is a zero-dimensional scheme of degree $p$.
-Then $\scrC^1_k(T)$ is the rational normal curve of degree $k-p$. \end{theorem} The proof of \autoref{thm: pencils general} is built on the technical \autoref{lemma: binary determinantal are saturated} whose proof uses Kronecker's classification of matrix pencils \cite[Ch.
+The main result of this section is the following: \begin{theorem} Let $T \in V_1 \otimes V_2 \otimes V_3$ be a tensor.
+Let $n_i = \dim V_i$, with $n_1 = 2$ and $n_2 \leq n_3$ and let $1\leq k\leq n_2$ with the second inequality strict if $n_2=n_3$.
+Suppose $B_k^1(T)$ is $0$-dimensional and $p=\deg(B_k^1(T))$.
+If $p < k$, then $\scrC^1_k(T)$ is the rational normal curve of degree $k-p$; if $p = k$ then $\scrC^1_k(T)$ is a point. \end{theorem} We point out that if the assumption that $B_k^1(T)$ is $0$-dimensional in \autoref{thm: pencils general} is not satisfied, then $B_k^1(T) = \bbP T(V_1^*)$ and the collineation variety is not even defined.
+The proof of \autoref{thm: pencils general} is built on the technical \autoref{lemma: binary determinantal are saturated} whose proof uses Kronecker's classification of matrix pencils \cite[Ch.
 XIII]{Gant:TheoryOfMatrices}.
 Indeed, matrix pencils, or equivalently tensors in $V_1 \otimes V_2 \otimes V_3$ with $\dim V_1 = 2$, have \emph{normal forms} with respect to the action of $\GL(V_1) \times \GL(V_2) \times \GL(V_3)$.
 Up to the action of $\GL(V_1)$, a tensor is uniquely determined by the linear space $T(V_1^*)$, which may be regarded as an $n_2 \times n_3$ matrix whose entries are binary forms in two variables $x_0,x_1$.
 The Kronecker classification of matrix pencils guarantees that $T$ can be normalized so that $T(V_1^*)$ is represented by a block diagonal matrix, and the diagonal blocks fall into three classes of \emph{irreducible pencils}:

 The pencils $L_h,R_h$ are called, respectively, the left and right singular pencils.
 The pencil $J_h(\lambda)$ is called the Jordan pencil with eigenvalue $\lambda$.
 Note that for $h = 1$, $J_1(\lambda) = (x_0 + \lambda x_1)$ is a linear form.